The Best Table Saw Fences

-If you’re serious about precise woodworking, you may want to consider an aftermarket table saw fence to replace the one that came with your table saw.
+If precision matters in your woodworking, you may want to consider a third-party table saw fence to replace the one that came with your table saw.
 The quality of the manufacturer-supplied fence systems varies widely across the industry.
-Some are excellent but many are difficult to adjust precisely, don’t stay accurate from cut to cut, or suffer other problems.
+Customers commonly find that they seem difficult to adjust precisely, don’t stay accurate from cut to cut, or suffer other problems.
 I’ve put together a list of some of the top aftermarket fences suitable for most woodworkers with a home shop.

-If you just want to know one product to check out, I think the Shop Fox W2005 Fence with Standard Rails is the best all-around choice for most people.
+If you just want one product to check out, I think the Shop Fox W2005 Fence with Standard Rails is the best all-around choice for most people.

 If you already know you want a new table saw fence, read on for my top picks.
-But if you’re not sure yet, or you have questions about whether a new fence is right for you, jump down to my buying guide.
+But if you have questions about whether a new fence makes sense for you, jump down to my buying guide.

 The Top 5 Table Saw Fences

 Delta is a major manufacturer of contractor and cabinet table saws.
-This fence is designed to mount on their saws right out of the box.
-But it can be mounted to just about any table saw whose table measures 27” front-to-back.
+They designed this fence to mount on their saws right out of the box.
+But you can mount it to just about any saw whose table measures 27” front-to-back.
 You’ll probably need to drill new mounting holes for your non-Delta table saw.
-A generous number of fasteners are included in the box to let you secure it to your table saw.
+A generous number of fasteners included in the box let you secure it to your table saw.

 You’ll get 30” of rip capacity to the right of your saw blade once installed.
-And you’ll have 16” of capacity to the left of the blade, more than many similar models.
-This extra room to the left can be handy if you’ll be making bevel cuts, depending on which way your blade tilts.
-(It’s safer to make bevel cuts so the wood isn’t trapped “under” the tilted saw and against the fence.)
+And you’ll have 13 1/2” of capacity to the left of the blade, more than most similar models.
+This extra room to the left comes in handy for making bevel cuts, depending on which way your blade tilts.
+(For safety, make bevel cuts so the wood doesn’t get trapped “under” the tilted saw and against the fence.)

-The only real complaint I’ve seen about this fence is that sometimes the manufacturing process leaves slightly concave areas around the bolt holes.
-If you want an absolutely straight fence, you may want to slightly shim these areas—a couple pieces of blue painter’s tape should work.
+A small number of users report that sometimes the manufacturing process leaves slightly concave areas around the bolt holes.
+If this bothers you, you may want to slightly shim these areas—a couple pieces of blue painter’s tape should work.

-Whether you have a Delta saw or not, this is an excellent choice for any home woodworker.
+Whether you own a Delta saw or not, this fence makes an excellent choice for any home woodworker.

 - Easy to install